- Oops!Something went wrong.Please try again later.

-The owner of the Daily Mail has confirmed its biggest shareholder, Lord Rothermere, is close to agreeing a £400m pensions deal that would clear the final hurdle for the newspaper tycoon to take the group private.
+The owner of the Daily Mail has confirmed its biggest shareholder Lord Rothermere is close to agreeing a £400 million pensions deal that would clear the final hurdle for the newspaper tycoon to take the group private.

 In response to media reports late on Monday, Daily Mail and General Trust (DMGT) said the group and Lord Rothermere were on the brink of an agreement with trustees of its three pension schemes.

-It said the deal being thrashed out includes a payment into the schemes of around £400m to help secure future funding.
+It said the deal being thrashed out includes a payment into the schemes of around £400 million to help secure future funding.

-Talks with the pension trustees have been holding up a formal bid from Rothermere Continuation Limited (RCL) after it made an indicative £810m proposal in July, and are now the final barrier standing in the way.
+Talks with the pension trustees have been holding up a formal bid from Rothermere Continuation Limited (RCL) after it made an indicative £810 million proposal in July and are now the final barrier standing in the way.

-The Rothermere family is the largest shareholder with a 36 per cent stake in the group, which has been listed on the stock market since 1932.
+The Rothermere family is the largest shareholder with a 36% stake in the group, which has been listed on the stock market since 1932.

-“The deal with the trustees includes, amongst other terms, a payment into the schemes of approximately £400m.”
+“The deal with the trustees includes, amongst other terms, a payment into the schemes of approximately £400 million.”